ndunnage/hadoop-tools/pre-install/README.md

 ## Pre-install scripts for Centos 6.x

-A selection of scripts for preparing Centos prior to cluster installation
+A selection of scripts for preparing Centos prior to cluster installation.
+These are targeted at physical hardware, however can be amended to work with Azure storage volumes

 The scripts use a for loop to execute against each host in hosts.txt